 Masi is a heavyweight Italian producer making a superb range of wines.
 These include classics such as Soave, Valpolicella, and Amarone.
 The company expanded into Argentina and created Passo Doble in 1999.
 It comes from the Mendoza region at their high-altitude Vigneti La Arboleda vineyard; 140 hectares overlooked by the mighty Andes and now in certified organic conversion.

-I define this wine that as exciting, extraordinary and unique.
+Consequently, I define this wine that as exciting, extraordinary and unique.

 Passo Doble is an Italian package; the name is a clever pun.
 It refers to the famous Argentinean dance depicting a matador facing a bull.
 But it also implies the apassimento wine-making method, of which Masi are masters.
-It’s a double fermentation using semi-dried grapes to boost flavour, texture and alcohol.
+It’s a second fermentation using semi-dried grapes to boost flavour, texture and alcohol.

 It is also an audacious marriage of two black grapes, Malbec and Corvina.
-While Masi’s Malbec vines are 40 years old, Corvina is planted from cuttings from Masi’s vineyards in Valpolicella.
+While Masi’s Malbec vines are 40 years old, Corvina is from cuttings taken from Masi’s vineyards in Valpolicella.
 Hence, the style is an unusual twist on a Valpolicella Ripasso.

 Drinking now, it can develop over the next five years.
 As Masi say, “Argentinean Soul, Venetian Style.”

 P.S if you like this, Masi Tupungato also makes a bigger, and beefier Amarone-styled wine.
 It’s Corvina with Malbec grapes added, called Corbec.
 Well worth trying too.